DeAngelo Williams: Professional wrestling career

 Williams appeared on the April 2, 2017, episode of Impact Wrestling, alongside former NFL tight end Gary Barnidge, to save Moose from an attack.
 A week later, Williams announced he would make his debut as a professional wrestler at an upcoming pay-per-view event.
 Williams stated "I'm a huge, huge, huge fan of professional wrestling, and everything I'm going to do in the ring will be for the wrestlers who I have watched in the past, as well as those I still watch today.
 I respect the sport, the wrestlers and everything that comes with it." in a press release hyping his appearance.

-Accompanied by Barnidge and Austin Dillon, Williams made his debut at Slammiversary XV on July 2, 2017, teaming with Moose (himself a former NFL player) in a victory over Chris Adonis and Eli Drake.
-His performance in the match received rave reviews from critics, including journalist Dave Meltzer, who stated that Williams "has the potential to be one of the greatest wrestlers I've ever seen", and compared him to other athletes turned wrestlers such as Matt Riddle, Akiyama, and Kurt Angle.
+Accompanied by Barnidge and Austin Dillon, Williams made his debut at Slammiversary XV on July 2, 2017, as a face, teaming with Moose (himself a former NFL player) in a victory over Chris Adonis and Eli Drake.
+His performance in the match received rave reviews from critics, including journalist Dave Meltzer, who stated that Williams "has the potential to be one of the greatest wrestlers I've ever seen", and compared him to other athletes turned professional wrestlers such as Matt Riddle, Jun Akiyama, and Kurt Angle.
 Bryan Alvarez stated that Williams was "pretty damn amazing in his first-ever match".
 Meltzer later stated that Williams had the best in-ring performance by a celebrity in wrestling history.

 Williams announced his retirement from wrestling on July 5, 2017.

 On July 2, 2018, Williams announced he would return to wrestling and wrestle again for Impact.
 Williams began a storyline with Austin Aries, but did not appear since after one episode.

+On January 13, 2024, Williams returned to TNA at TNA Hard to Kill on the "Countdown to Hard to Kill" pre-show.
+Williams appeared alongside Eddie Edwards, Brian Myers, Alisha Edwards, and Moose, subsequently forming a stable called The System, thus establishing Williams as a heel.
+They later accompanied Moose to his main event match for the TNA World Championship against Alex Shelley.
+During the match, Williams and the rest of The System attempted to distract Shelley, prompting a brawl with Shelley's partners, Chris Sabin and Kushida.
+Moose later won the match.

 Personal life

 Williams was born on April 25, 1983, to his mother Sandra Hill.
 His mother was diagnosed with breast cancer in 2004.
 After ten years battling the illness, she died in May 2014.
-Four of his aunts have also had breast cancer.
+All four of his maternal aunts have also died from breast cancer.
+Deangelo, with help from the NFL, is credited for starting the NFL's breast cancer awareness and wearing pink initiative.
 Williams now works with Susan G. Komen and has pink highlights in his dreadlocks to support the fight against breast cancer.
 In October 2019, he sponsored 500 mammograms to honor his mother.

-Williams competed on the 32nd season of The Amazing Race with Gary Barnidge and finished in fourth place.
+Williams competed on the 32nd season of The Amazing Race with fellow former football player Gary Barnidge and finished in fourth place.